kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Glitchless Tricks.md

 Fast Text is a memory-based glitch where the sound files for dialogue do not load properly, allowing dialogue to progress instantly instead of being mashed.
 This version of Fast Text occurs naturally as the game is played, unlike Forced Fast Text, which uses the Anywhere Menu Glitch and is only legal in Unrestricted speedruns.

 *Video forthcoming*

-### Legality

-Fast Text is an uncontrollable side-effect of a memory leak, and thus cannot be prevented without regularly restarting the game.
-It is therefore allowed in Glitchless.

 ### Uses